-The Dean of Students, in coordination with EWU Police, will ensure that notifications of procedural protections are provided to students in accordance with the requirements of the Clery Act.
-Human Resources will coordinate with the Title IX Coordinator and EWU Police to ensure the required notifications and protections are provided to employees and to students in cases where a student files a complaint against an employee or an employee files against another employee.
+The Dean of Students will ensure that notifications of procedural protections are provided to students in accordance with the requirements of the Clery Act.
+The Title IX Coordinator will ensure the required notifications and protections are provided to employees and to students in cases where a student files a complaint against an employee or an employee files against another employee.